In a recent study from the University of Michigan, researchers examine whether a simple part of our diets might be linked to a healthier weight.

-The simple part has nothing to do with carbs, fat or protein.
-It is water.
+The simple part has nothing to do with carbs, fat, or protein.

 Although the link requires further testing, the team noted that hydration has lately been considered a very important part of a weight-loss diet.